History Files

 AD 1142 - 1349

-The collapse of the Keivan Rus created a host of minor principalities across the territories formerly controlled by Kiev, and Halych proved to be one of the most important of these, along with Novgorod and Vladimir-Suzdal.
-In 1142, Volodymyrko Volodarovych (1104-1152), a descendant of Vladimir I the Wise of Kiev, united the principalities of Przemysl, Terebovlya, and Zvenyhorod into a single state called Halychyna (Galicia).
+The collapse of the Kievan Rus created a host of independent principalities across those territories which had formerly been controlled by Kyiv, and Halych proved to be one of the most important of these, along with Novgorod and Vladimir-Suzdal.
+In 1142, Volodymyrko Volodarovych, prince of Zvenyhorod and a descendant of Vladimir I of Kyiv, united the principalities of Przemyśl (Peremyshl, which he had held since 1129), Terebovlya (Terebovl, gained in 1141), and Zvenyhorod into a single state called Halychyna which included a sizeable part of western Ukraine in its territory.
 He transferred the capital from Zvenyhorod to Halych, where he and his first Rurikid dynasty expanded the settlement.

-Some sources claim a date of 1189 for the formation of the principality, but this may just be when it was first officially recognised by other powers.
-The name 'Galicia' originates from the city which forms its capital, Halych (Ukrainian), or Galych (Russian), next to the modern city of the same name on the Dniester in Ukraine.
+Some sources claim a date of 1189 for the formation of the principality, but this may simply be when it was first officially recognised by other powers.
+The name 'Galicia' is mirrored in the name of the city which formed its capital, Halych (Ukrainian), Galych (Russian), or Halicz (Polish) next to the modern city of the same name on the Dniester in western Ukraine.
+However, 'Galicia' itself was a much older name, one which referred to Celts who had long ago settled the region (see Galatia for an explanation).

 1142 - 1152